 Did you know up until Facebook was invented none of the Father's Day wishes actually counted?
 It turns out the only way to properly wish your dad happy Father's Day is to post it generically on a social media platform he isn't on and won't ever see.
 Who knew, right?
 Well, one thing that will never go out of style is grilling up some ribs for dad, or with dad.

 I recently sold my smoker because I want to get an electric one that is better suited for smoking sausages.
 However, I have been too cheap and lazy to actually go to the store and buy my replacement smoker, so when I was craving BBQ ribs for Father's Day I pulled out my Weber Charcoal grill and got right to work.

 What Charcoal Grill Do I Need for Ribs

 First, you need to make sure you have the right equipment.
-You don’t need anything fancy, but you will need a full-size charcoal grill like this Weber Kettle Grill (affiliate link).
-The 22″ grate is needed to provide the lengthy ribs some space away from the hot coals.
+You don't need anything fancy, but you will need a full-size charcoal grill like this Weber Kettle Grill.
+The 22" grate is needed to provide the lengthy ribs some space away from the hot coals.

 I also recommend picking up a chimney starter while you are at it.
 It is the easiest way to light charcoal and get a measured amount, for consistent grilling every time.

 What Charcoal is Best for Cooking Ribs

 I like using hardwood lump charcoal for high heat applications such as searing grilled steaks, or grilled burgers, but it doesn't work as well for cooking ribs over a long period of time.
 Instead, I prefer standard Kingsford Original Briquettes.
 They have a less intense heat and a longer, more consistent burn.
 Perfect for cooking ribs!